kushagra414/Cats-Vs-Dogs/README.md

 ## Executing the model

 - First make sure that all the pre-requisites are installed in your computer.
-- Then execute the 'CatsVsDogs GUI.py' using :-
+- Then execute the 'CatsVsDogs GUI.py' using :-<br  />
 `python
 python 'CatsVsDogs GUI.py'
 `<br  />